 Group Dance Classes

 This is one of the most popular ways to start learning how to dance.
-You enroll in a 6-week (or however many weeks) dance course with 10-30 other people.
+Typically your would drop-in for classes or enroll in a 6-week course (Weeks vary on the studio) with 10-30 other people.
 Throughout the course you learn new steps, techniques and partnering.
-Please

 2. Great for socializing.
 With so many people in the class, you are bound to make some friends.